kwartler/mcBroken/README.md

 # mcBroken
-hourly data for soft serve ice cream machine data
+hourly data for soft serve ice cream machine data from all NA mcDonalds